ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/2_vehicle_model/2_vehicle_model.md

         self.max_accel_mps2 = max_accel_mps2
 ```

 The vehicle has the following parameters as specification.
+The vehicle is drawn according to the parameters.

 * Length from origin to center of front axle[m]
 * Length from origin to center of rear axle[m]